Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 #### VI.
 App and User Interface

 For the front end aspect of our chatbot we chose to develop a very easy app with [streamlit](https://streamlit.io), relying especially on the streamlit-chat module.
-It's a very higl level library for python that requires minimal coding.
+It's a very high level library for python that requires minimal coding.
 Also on aestetics we didn't devote excessive time as we gave priority the features and the evaluation of our chatmodel.
 The instruction to run the app are all detailed in the root folder's [README](./README.md).

 The script of the app is extremely short, since we import the ChatModel class from custom_chatbot.py and we mount the interface on top.
-This is a clever move as it allows to make changes and to restructure the code multiple times, without having to drastically change the app everytime.
+This is a clever move as it allows to make changes and to restructure the code multiple times, without having to drastically change the app every time.
-Another reason for the app's simplicity is that the class' method for responding to queries already returnes answer and urls already formatted in markdown and html.
+Another reason for the app's simplicity is that the class' method for responding to queries already returns answer and urls already formatted in markdown and html.
 The app itself doesn't do much but waiting for the user to send a question and keeping the chat history.

 Runtimes are really fast on a M2 MacBook Pro, with one or two seconds to start up and just around five seconds to generate an answer.
 Times are much slower on Colab, where the models must be downloaded every time.

-<span style="color:red"> **Yusuf** is this still true or has it got slower woith recent additions?</span>
+<span style="color:red"> **Yusuf** is this still true or has it got slower with recent additions?</span>

 <span style="color:red"> **PICTURE OF A CHAT HERE**</span>